“WHO CAN TELL YOU THE MOST ABOUT MAGIC?”

 But the stranger didn’t and instead wrote, “YOU HAVE UNTIL FRIDAY.”

 I stared at my phone for five minutes.
 No answer.
 I resumed retouching the photos I had taken of the Santa Fe Art Colony.
 A few months ago, I had submitted these to a contest for emerging artists.
-Now I was preparing them from my Tumblr.
+Now I was preparing them for my portfolio.
 It was Monday.

 Tuesday morning, I drove through two hours of Hell “A” traffic to get to Smashbox Studios—where I do not work as an emerging artist but as a lightning technician for photo shoots—and right when I parked, I got a text alert: “YOU SHOULDN’T CUT OFF PEDESTRIANS LIKE THAT.”